The Introduction to our book Mindful Retirement, with an overview of the contents

 Meanwhile, I threw myself into my favorite hobby, ballroom dancing.
 For those who are not familiar with ballroom dance, it includes routines relegated to a bygone era such as cha-cha, rumba, east- and west-coast swing, waltz, Viennese waltz, and the foxtrot.
 I had dabbled in ballroom dancing for years, probably due to the genes passed from my grandmother to my aunt and her daughters and also to me.
 Over the last ten years, my wife Janine and I have taken a deeper dive into dance, with regular practice, lessons, and social mixers.
 The Sunnybrook Ballroom in Pottstown, Pennsylvania, was a favorite dance spot—a cavernous hall most active during the WWII era.
 We also belong to a Cotillion Dance Club in Allentown that has been around since the 1950’s.

 I refer to ballroom dancing regularly throughout this book.
 Dance is memorization and synchronicity.
 Each movement has to be learned by both partners.
 When Janine and I dance, I give the cue and she responds.
 My lead must be clear for her to read.
 It must fit the rhythm and geography of the dance floor.
 Learning and perfecting these movements requires constant growth, and there is always more to learn.
 In the intimacy of dance, two people move with the slightest inclination of arm or torso.
 To learn each move requires breaking it down to its smallest parts, learning that part, then putting the parts back together into a single fluid motion.
 We learn one move at a time.
 On the dance floor, we string multiple moves together, but not in any prearranged program—more like a body-to-body conversation.
 I cannot think of any place where more communication occurs than a ballroom dance floor, though no words are spoken.
 As with any conversation or good lecture, I never know exactly where the dance will go.
 If I make the mistake of trying to design a dance routine ahead of time, it always gets too tense.
 I have to memorize the routine in order, which kills all the spontaneity and creativity.
-On the social dance floor no two dances are the same.
+On the social dance floor, no two dances are the same.

 Our research books and articles have revealed anxieties and stumbling blocks to overcoming retirement challenges, primarily growing out of a culture devoted to science.
 I have discovered an alternative to the beliefs that were dictated by the Enlightenment and now dominate our data-driven culture.
 Western civilization’s logic and reasoning are not sufficient to navigate what may feel like death to some individuals—the loss of the work life.
 Money is an idol for too many of those seeking a satisfying retirement, for so much of western culture is commodified and packaged and sold.
 All we understand is utility.
 In our book, Paul and I attempt to get beyond the bonds of commodification and utility in order to reach the source of human motivation and need, to find what is truly important after the necessity of work has ceased.